Marquette University Payment Policy

 |No refund||After the fifth week|

-Note: Graduate students who enroll in, and pay for, thesis or dissertation credits before actually beginning work on their projects will not be entitled to a refund of tuition for these credits if, for any reason, they do not complete their programs.
+Note: Graduate students who enroll in, and pay for, thesis or dissertation credits before actually beginning work on their projects are not entitled to a refund of tuition for these credits if, for any reason, they do not complete their programs.

 Board — Pro-rated; number of full weeks remaining in term as a percent of 16 weeks.